- Measuring Growth

 Because the expected score is based on the performance of other students statewide who took the assessment in the same year, it's not possible to generate the expected score prior to the assessment.

 Student projections use a similar modeling approach for students' expected scores.
 In both models, the relationships are defined by the most recent cohort of test takers, and in both models, the student projection or expected score is based on the student's own testing history and these defined relationships.
-However, there is one key difference in that the relationships for student expected scores are based on students in the same cohort who have not yet taken the assessment, while student projections are based on students who are in the previous year's cohort and have taken the assessment during the prior year.
+However, there is one key difference in that the relationships for student expected scores are based on students in the same cohort who have not yet taken the assessment, while student projections are based on students who are in the previous year's cohort and have taken the assessment during the most recent prior year available.
 For example, the projections to Math 1 look at the growth of students who took the Math 1 assessment in the prior year.
 This information is used to project how students who have not yet taken the Math 1 assessment will perform based on each student's individual testing history.
 As with the predictive model, the projection model assumes that students will make the average amount of growth observed in the state.

 Based on their own testing history, the projection indicates how a student is likely to score if the student makes the amount of growth that was typical for students who took the assessment in the most recent year.
 While the projection is a reliable measure of a student's entering achievement, it is inappropriate to compare the projection to the student's exiting score on the assessment to determine whether there was growth.
 This type of simple comparison does not account for measurement error, so it does not yield a reliable measure of the student's growth.